jonase/eastwood/README.next.md

 ### `:local-shadows-var` - A local name that is same as a global name, called as a function

+New in Eastwood version 0.1.5

 Many functions in `clojure.core` have names that you might like to use as local names, such as function arguments or let bindings.
-This is not necessarily a mistake, and Clojure certainly allows it, but it is easy to do so accidentally and introduce a bug.
+This is not necessarily a mistake, and Clojure certainly allows it, but it is easy to do so and accidentally introduce a bug.

 For example, below the intent was to call `clojure.core/count` on the collection `data`, but instead the `let` binds a value to `count`, and